gslab-econ/template/README.md

 ## Getting started

 1. Open a shell, clone the repository, and navigate to its root.
-    ```
+    ```bash
     git clone https://github.com/gslab-econ/template.git
     cd template
     ```
+2. Unzip `config/scons.zip` to `config/scons`.
+This is the local scons distribution we use.
+    ```bash
+    unzip config/scons.zip -d config/scons # Not Windows
+    ```
+3. Navigate to the `analysis` or `paper_slides` subdirectory.
+    ```bash
+    cd analysis
+    ```
-2. You're ready to go.
+4. You're ready to go.
 We'll prompt you to enter any necessary information and store it in `config_user.yaml` as your scripts run.
-    * To build everything that has been modified or with dependencies in the repository that have been modified.
+    * To build everything in the subdirectory that has been modified or with dependencies in the subdirectory that have been modified.
+        ```bash
+        python run.py
         ```
-        scons
-        ```
     * To build everything in a single directory of targets that has been modified and all of their dependencies that have been modified.
+        ```bash
+        python run.py build/path/to/directory
         ```
-        scons build/path/to/directory
-        ```
     * To build a single target that has been modified and all of its dependencies that have been modified.
+        ```bash
+        python run.py build/path/to/file.txt
         ```
-        scons build/path/to/file.txt
-        ```
-3. To customize this repository and switch on/off any required softwares per your need, please go to `config_global.yaml` and follow the instruction there.
+5. To customize the subdirectory and switch on/off any required softwares per your need, please go to `config_global.yaml` and follow the instruction there.

 ## Copying the template